mickeys/lose-weight-keto/README.md

 ## How Do I Get Thin?

-There are two steps necessary to get thin.
+There are exactly two steps necessary to get thin.

 1. **<font color="red">Get into the right frame of mind.</font>** The weight loss phase is a **limited period of time** during which you'll eat a limited variety of food.
 No cheat days during this loss phase.
 Deal with it!
 You can do it!
 Cheat later.

-2. **<font color="red">Weigh, log, and eat</font>** (in that order) only foods that tell your body to consume your fat for energy.
+2. **<font color="red">Weigh, log, and eat</font>** (in that order) only foods that consume your body fat for energy.

 Details on how to do this are only a few paragraphs below; hang on.

 ## How Did I Get Fat?

-By eating a balance of foods that's been telling your body to store what you eat as fat.
-Almost everything touted as healthy is very much just the opposite.
+By eating only foods that tell your body to store what you eat as fat, and eating a quantity that powers your body (and no more).

 ### Everything I Knew About Dieting Is Wrong!

+Almost all foods touted as "healthy" are very much just the opposite, causing you to add to your body fat -- very disheartening.

-My grandmother repeatedly said "meat makes meat"; she and my mother was all about whole wheat bread, vegetables, rice, and pasta.
+My grandmother repeatedly said "meat makes meat" (eating meat makes one fat); she and my mother was all about whole wheat bread, vegetables, rice, and pasta.
 It's terrifying how wrong they were.
 Look at the population around you; we're <a href="https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity">fatter than we've ever been</a>, to the point of using up a major part of our national wealth on medical care for the fat: from juvenile diabetes to all the dire consequences of adult obesity.

 <table>
 	<tr>